Deutsch: Chlorierung / Español: Cloración / Português: Cloração / Français: Chloration / Italiano: Clorazione /

 Description

-Chlorination is a widely used method in the environmental context to disinfect water, sterilize sewage, and control the growth of algae and other aquatic organisms.
+Chlorination is a widely used method in the environmental context to disinfect water, sterilize sewage, and control the growth of algae and other Aquatic organisms.
 This process involves adding chlorine or chlorine compounds to water to kill harmful bacteria and pathogens.
 Chlorination is an effective way to ensure safe drinking water by eliminating potential health risks associated with contaminated water sources.
 It is also commonly used in swimming pools to maintain water quality and prevent the spread of waterborne diseases.
 However, chlorination can also have negative environmental impacts, such as the formation of disinfection byproducts that can be harmful to human health and aquatic life.

 Application Areas